avestalabs/academy/README.md

 # 🚀 Academy - JavaScript to AI Engineer

-**Avesta AI Academy** is an open-source learning platform designed to help JavaScript developers transition into AI engineering.
+**AvestaLabs Academy** is an open-source learning platform designed to help JavaScript developers transition into AI engineering.
 This repository contains comprehensive course materials, hands-on code examples, and progressive projects to master the fundamentals of AI engineering.

 ## 📚 Course Overview